 However, with all that being said, how do we know when to quit and when to persevere?
 How do we know what paths to pursue and what to leave alone?
 The truth is we don’t.
-We can only improve the decisions we make by being more informed, and we become more aware from experience, not inexperience.
+We can only improve the decisions we make by being more informed and developing awareness from experience, not inexperience.

 To deepen our understanding of our “why” and Life Compass we must act.
 It will evolve as we proceed.
 We will quit, and we will persevere, and that is fine.
 What we must avoid is not taking action towards new and uncertain situation based on poorly formed concepts and interpretations of our past conditioning.